Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

     }
     ```

-2. Watchface can create the `complication_candidates_list_h` to identify the editable features to request to editor.
+2. Watch Face can create the `complication_candidates_list_h` to identify the editable features to request to editor.
-Watchface can request to edit the features by using `watchface_editable_request_edit()`.
+Watch Face can request to edit the features by using `watchface_editable_request_edit()`.

 3. The watchface editor can draw highlight to give the information about editing.
 To inform the position of editable features, `watchface_editable_highlight_h` must be used.
 The highlight handle can be created by `watchface_editable_highlight_create()` with watchface shape type.

-    There are following shape types:
+    The following are shape types:

     | Shape types | Description |
     |-------------|-------------|